Tax Implications of Your Financial Planning Strategy

 If an individual has earned income below a certain threshold set by the IRS, a Roth IRA may be a good option.
 Like Roth 401ks, contributions are made after tax and distributions are not subject to income tax.
 Roth IRAs may provide more flexibility and control as there are no required minimum distributions (RMDs) in retirement.

-It is hard to predict what the tax brackets will be when you retire.
+It is hard to anticipate what the tax brackets will be when you retire.
 But as Benjamin Franklin predicted, they are not likely to go away.

 Who should consider a pre-tax account?